mailjet/magento-mailjet-plugin-official/README.md

 With Mailjet, optimise your deliverability, get your emails delivered to the inbox and avoid the spam folder.
 Install the official Mailjet Magento extension and get access to:

-* Setup your Magento website/store to use Mailjet's SMTP relay with enhanced deliverability and tracking.
+* Use Mailjet's SMTP relay with enhanced deliverability and tracking.

 * The extension also provides the ability to initially synchronise all of your Magento newsletter subscribed customers to your Mailjet account and send bulk and targeted emails to them with real time statistics including opens, clicks, geography, average time to click, unsubs, etc.

 * Trigger customer synchronization based on certain events occurred in Magento like new customer registration, customer profile changes, newsletter subscription/unsubscription, all customer`s profile changes by the site Admin, etc..

-* Automatically remove unsubscribers from your contact lists and Newsletter list to keep your deliverability reputation intact
+* Automatically remove unsubscribers from your contact lists and Newsletters to keep your deliverability reputation intact

-* Personalize your mailings with any contact list properties
+* Personalize your emailings with contact list properties

 * Create & manage all Mailjet campaigns and contacts directly within Magento